wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (b) necessary or desirable in connection with the exercise of any function or power conferred by any enactment.

-    Section 157ZO: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 157ZO: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

     Section 157ZO(2)(e): amended, on 1 May 2011, by [section 82][437] of the Financial Markets Authority Act 2011 (2011 No 5).

 ##### 157ZP Person who does not comply with section 157ZO commits offence

-*   Every person who does not comply with [section 157ZO][348] commits an offence and is liable, on summary conviction,---
+*   Every person who does not comply with [section 157ZO][348] commits an offence and is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $50,000; or

     *   (b) in the case of a body corporate, to a fine not exceeding $500,000\.

-    Section 157ZP: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 157ZP: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

+    Section 157ZP: amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 157ZQ Application of Official Information Act 1982, etc

-*   Nothing in the [Official Information Act 1982][477] or any other Act, other than this Act, applies to information to which [section 157ZO][348] applies, whether or not that information has been published or disclosed to any person under that section.
+*   Nothing in the [Official Information Act 1982][478] or any other Act, other than this Act, applies to information to which [section 157ZO][348] applies, whether or not that information has been published or disclosed to any person under that section.

-    Section 157ZQ: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 157ZQ: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 #### Offences and penalties

-*   Heading: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+*   Heading: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 157ZR Offences by deposit takers against this Part